synapsecns/synapse-contracts/contracts/vault/BridgeQuoting.md

 }
 ```

-Then, you would need contract addresses for Synapse `BridgeQuoter` contracts on all chains, as well as `BridgeConfig` contract on Ethereum Mainnet.
+Then, you would need addresses for Synapse `BridgeQuoter` contracts on all chains, as well as `BridgeConfig` contract address on Ethereum Mainnet.

 ## Understanding Quoter output format